Scheduled MonumentsWalesBrynich Aqueduct (Brecknock & Abergavenny Canal)

 What is Brynich Aqueduct (Brecknock & Abergavenny Canal)?

-Brynich Aqueduct is a masonry aqueduct constructed in the early nineteenth century to carry the Brecknock and Abergavenny Canal across the River Usk in Breconshire.
+Brynich Aqueduct is a masonry aqueduct built to convey water across the valley of the River Usk as part of the Brecknock and Abergavenny Canal.
 It is designated a Scheduled Ancient Monument by Cadw under reference BR185.

 What period does Brynich Aqueduct (Brecknock & Abergavenny Canal) date from?

 Brynich Aqueduct (Brecknock & Abergavenny Canal) dates from the post medieval/modern period, and is classified as a aqueduct.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Who is responsible for protecting Brynich Aqueduct (Brecknock & Abergavenny Canal)?